AntonioNoack/RemsTsunamis/ProjectPlan.md

 *presentation maybe 02.02. (wednesday), 10:00*

-- [ ] measure performance
+- [x] measure performance
-- [ ] measure bandwidth
+- [x] measure bandwidth
-- [ ] compare them to the CPU implementation in C++
+- [x] compare them to the CPU implementation in C++
-- [ ] integrate the "best" solution into the FluidSim component for real time visualization? (if it's not CUDA)
+- [x] integrate the "best" solution into the FluidSim component for real time visualization